Why is a Chatbot so important?

 How does a chatbot work?
 What is the principle of the chatbot concept?

 Architecture is a coherent set of concepts of a system or a structure.
 The way a concept works is the principle of the concept.
 A principle is a working mechanism, not a general rule or guideline.
-In order to be able to implement a chatbot successfully, an architect must know and understand the principle of the chatbot concept.
+To successfully implement a chatbot, an architect must know and understand the principle of the chatbot concept.

-To describe the first principle of a generic chatbot, a statement that catches the whole working mechanisms in one sentence, that everyone will agree on, is hard to do.
+To describe the first principle of a generic chatbot, a statement that catches the whole working mechanism in one sentence that everyone will agree on, is hard to do.

 A principle statement agreed by many is: "By having an intelligent (self-learning) answering mechanism that makes use of selection and decision techniques, it is ensured that an application is capable of always answering questions with a certain context, without the exact answer or question being programmed and with that can give ever better and more answers than humans and can replace humans for this task, without it even being noticed by the users of the chatbot."

 But next to these first principles, there are many other principles to describe the way that (parts) of the chatbot work, like the NLP principle.
-When you use a chatbot, make sure you are using and referring to literature, in order to be able to make use of actual working principles.
+When you use a chatbot, make sure you are using and referring to literature to make use of actual working principles.

 By knowing the principles (working mechanisms) of a concept, you know the key elements.
-In this case, the answering mechanism, application, answer, question, human, user, a selection module and a decision module.
+In this case, the answering mechanism, application, answer, question, human, user, selection module, and decision module.
 These key elements need to be in place, or else it won't work.

 Now you can use this knowledge on principles and elements for various couple things, but mainly for these: